SMEX04 Land Use Classification Data, Arizona

 These data were collected as part of a validation study for the Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E).
 AMSR-E is a mission instrument launched aboard NASA's Aqua Satellite on 04 May 2002.
 AMSR-E validation studies linked to SMEX are designed to evaluate the accuracy of AMSR-E soil moisture data.
 Specific validation objectives include assessing and refining soil moisture algorithm performance; verifying soil moisture estimation accuracy; investigating the effects of vegetation, surface temperature, topography, and soil texture on soil moisture accuracy; and determining the regions that are useful for AMSR-E soil moisture measurements.

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Hunt, Jr., E. R., T. J. Jackson, and M. Tugrul Yilmaz.
+Hunt, Jr., E. R., T. Jackson, and M. T. Yilmaz.
 2009.
-SMEX04 Land Use Classification Data. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+SMEX04 Land Use Classification Data, Arizona. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.